 History & Impact

 The Arc Oregon has a rich history of improving the lives of people with intellectual and developmental disabilities, and their families.
-The Arc Jackson County launched in the 1950s, resulting from a grass roots movement by parents of children experiencing disabilities.
+The Arc Jackson County launched in 1959 as The School of Hope, resulting from a grass roots movement by parents of children experiencing disabilities.

 Since The Arc Oregon’s incorporation on August 24, 1954, we have actively advocated for changes in public opinion and legislative action, collaborated with state agencies and other organizations, and lead important litigation to further the rights of Oregonians with intellectual and developmental disabilities.

 The History of Our Name